$60,763Average Value$26Average Price per Sq Ft4Homes For Sale

 Wabash Crossing is small but filled with opportunity

-Wabash Crossing may be among the smallest of Decatur's neighborhoods, but a lot happens within its borders.
+Wabash Crossing may be a small Decatur neighborhood, but a lot happens within its borders.
 "The neighborhood was built to accommodate blue-collar workers," says Randy Grigg, broker associate at Vieweg Real Estate.
 "Decatur had a lot of factories in the middle of the 20th century, and many people relocated here for employment."
 The neighborhood's multifamily and renter-friendly homes still offer quick access to employment opportunities downtown and in the city's northern industrial district.
 Having downtown next door also means expanded shopping and dining options and access to annual city events.
 Students are close to public schools and the city's four-year university, and all residents are within a few blocks of several community organizations.

 Most of the neighborhood's residential properties are for renters